 The Bus Riders series was shot in 1976 but wasn’t displayed until 2000.
 Bus Riders is a series of photographs of fifteen passengers, all portrayed by Cindy Sherman herself, who are waiting for the bus to arrive.
 Those passengers have their specific personality, character, and body language.
 Each one of them is very different from the other.
 There are people from all walks of life.

 How Bus Riders was created

 As we move through this series, photograph after photograph, we notice a certain tension between the photographer and the subject.
 The photographing and the photographed have been made clear.
 The cable release and marks on the floor show the photographing and the hammy costumes and the funny makeup show the photographed.
-In each image, the theatrical effect remains intact as we see shadows, shoes lying around, and a protruding leg.
+The theatrical effect remains intact in each image as we see shadows, shoes lying around, and a protruding leg.

 Without all the jostling and the hassle at the bus station, the most natural poses look eerie.
 Sherman throws a weighty message in this natural setting.
 The pictures aren’t meant to represent and match the scene from a bus station.
 They are intended to say much more with the crude blackface and flashy look.

 The pictures don’t mean to sound convincing, but they portray a very different aspect of the bus riders.
 The series shows how gender and self-perception work and how caste and marks of society affect people.
 That is indeed a heavy topic discussed in these very casual photographs.
 But there is a light undertone as well.
 These photographs make you laugh, they are charming, and there is no hidden malice in them.
 Everything just screams for itself.

 Bus Riders was created when many people believed that photographs could never tell an entire story but only snippets of what is going on.